perfumerlabs/images/how-to-read.md

 ---
 layout: default
-title: How to read this Docs
+title: How to Read the Docs
 nav_order: 3
 ---